larisanti/restaurant-db/README.md

 ## Project Overview

 This project integrates a MySQL database with a Python-based front-end application using MySQL Connector/Python.
-Developed as part of the Meta Data Engineering course from Coursera, the project focuses on generating a detailed analysis and sales report for a restaurant.
+Developed as part of the Meta Data Engineering course from Meta, the project focuses on generating a detailed analysis and sales report for a restaurant.
 All data utilized in the project was sourced from the course materials.

 ---